Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 Michigan offers a full range of junior tennis pathways, anchored by the nationally significant Kalamazoo tournament circuit and supported by camps, clinics, academies, and USTA Midwest's junior tournament structure.
 Below are three well-established junior tennis touchpoints in Michigan; parents and players can find many additional options through USTA Midwest and local clubs.

-The most historic junior tennis tournament in the United States, held annually at Stowe Stadium on the Kalamazoo College campus since 1943.
+The most historic junior tennis tournament in the United States, held annually at Stowe Stadium on the Kalamazoo College campus since 1943 — now in its 83rd year in 2026.
 The 18s singles and doubles champions receive automatic bids into the main draw of the US Open.

 Runs sanctioned junior tournaments, Junior Team Tennis (JTT), player development programs, and the broader USTA pathway for Michigan juniors — from entry-level play through nationally ranked competition.